delexagon/cache/README.md

 ```
 This can be turned into a cache as so:
 `let mut cache: CacheMut<i32, String, FolderCache<i32>> = CacheMut::new(folder, 2);`
-where FolderCache<V> is the pre-initialized struct with the Cache and CacheMut traits.
+where FolderCache<V> is the pre-initialized struct with the CacheCompatible and CacheMutCompatible traits.
 The cache allows the online viewing of items in the backend through the functions:
 ```
 fn insert(&mut self, k: K, v: V) -> Result<(), CC::Error>